aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendComponentSamples/README.md

 These sample components can be deployed to test integration from a game client to a backend using the authentication feature of the custom identity component.

+**IMPORTANT NOTE:** The sample components don't use a custom domain to route traffic, but rather the default endpoints provided by Amazon API Gateway and Application Load Balancer.
+The recommendation is to use [Amazon Route53](https://aws.amazon.com/route53) to create your own domain, and route subdomains to the individual public backend endpoints.
+This way you can use TLS certificates created for your domain to validate your endpoints, and have control over changing the endpoints as needed without modifying your client.
+In addition, the sample Fargate backend API uses HTTP instead of HTTPS because we are not configuring access through your own domain.
+You should configure a TLS certificate for your own domain using using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), and use this on the load balancer for HTTTPS traffic ([docs](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html)).
+In addition, you can add a CloudFront distribution to improve the connectivity and host your certificate on CloudFront instead.

 **Logs and Distributed Tracing**

 All the backend template components leverage **AWS X-Ray** for distributed tracing, as well as **AWS CloudWatch** for logs.
 You can find both the logs and the tracing map and individual trace information the **AWS CloudWatch** console.